vectordotdev/vector/rfcs/2021-05-05-7351-framing-and-codecs.md

 considered in the future, for now this is can be accomplished by the `wasm` or `lua` transform.

-Codecs are very close to transform steps.
-When looking at e.g. the existing `json` transform, it is apparent that it can be further configured.
-In this initial design, we will not allow any configuration and choose common defaults.

 ## Plan Of Attack

 - Implement common structures for `Framer`s and `Codec`s in topology builder and